Saints Peter and Paul Church, Kraków: Interior design

 Stucco decorations of the interior, mainly on overhead vaults, belong to Giovanni Battista Falconi of Milan who spent most of his adult life working in Poland.
 In the apse of the presbytery, there are also his scenes from the life and death of Saints Peter and Paul, and the statues of patrons of Poland – Saint Wojciech and Saint Stanisław.
 In the aisles, his artwork becomes much more joyous and include figures of angelic putti woven into ornamental compositions and plafonds.

-Late Baroque high altar from 1735 with the image of Józef Brodowski "giving keys to St. Peter" was designed by Kacper Bażanka.
+The late Baroque high altar from 1735 with the image of Józef Brodowski "giving keys to St. Peter" was designed by Kacper Bażanka.
 Among the accessories in the interior, a sarcophagus of the Bishop Andrzej Trzebicki from late 17th century stands out prominently, as well as the receptacles of Branicki family (from 1720–1725) and Brzechffs, from 1716 by Bażanka.
 The interior lighting is subordinate to the Baroque dramatization of liturgy and focussed on the priest celebrating Holy Mass.
-The side pillars supporting the dome were supposed to create the impression of the theatre stage inside.
+The side pillars supporting the dome were supposed to create the impression of a theatre stage inside.
 In 1638 the Jesuits formed a musical ensemble there, the biggest in contemporary Poland.
 It featured around 80 to 100 singers.
 In the basement beneath the floor of the church Rev. Piotr Skarga is buried.
 Most recently, beginning January 2010, works proceeded on creating the National Pantheon in the Church's vaults.

 Foucault pendulum

 Every Thursday inside the Church, demonstrations are held of the longest Foucault pendulum in Poland (46,5 m), suspended for the popular display of the Earth's rotation.
 Named after the French physicist Léon Foucault, the experimental apparatus consists of a tall pendulum free to swing in any vertical plane.
-The actual path of the swing appears to rotate; while in fact the plane is fixed in space, but the Earth rotates under the pendulum once a sidereal day.
+The actual path of the swing appears to rotate—while in fact the plane is fixed in space, but the Earth rotates under the pendulum once a sidereal day.
 It is a simple and easy-to-see proof of the Earth's movement.
 The pendulum weights 25 kg and is fitted with the red laser marking a clock face at the floor.
 It takes about an hour to notice a significant difference in its path, and the explanation is provided in Polish.

 The history of the pendulum at the Church is several decades long.
-For the first time, it was hung in 1949 on the initiative of professors Kordylewski and Horbacki.
-It was put on display again in 1991 on the anniversary of the arrival of Mikołaj Kopernik in the city.
+For the first time, it was hung in 1949 on the initiative of professors Kazimierz Kordylewski and Władysław Horbacki.
+It was put on display again in 1991 on the anniversary of the arrival of Nicolaus Copernicus in the city.
 However, the renovations two years later required that the pendulum be taken down.
 In 2000, said Dr Henryk Brancewicz, astronomer at the Jagiellonian University, a local daredevil clambered from the outside and again hung the string in the telescope of the dome.